Doriandarko/RepoToTextForLLMs/readme.md

 ## Contributing

-Contributions to **RepoToTextForLLMs** are warmly welcomed.
+Contributions to **RepoToTextForLLMs** are welcomed.
 Whether it's through submitting pull requests, reporting issues, or suggesting improvements, your input helps make this tool better for everyone.

 ## License